CatiaMachado997/TimeTableGenerator/solution_v3/docs/PROJECT_OVERVIEW.md

 - `output/unassigned_courses.csv`: List of any unassigned courses (if any)

 ## Ready for Production
-- The system is now production-ready and can be used for real university scheduling or further research/automation.
+- The system is now production-ready and can be used for real scheduling or further research/automation.